poorlyordered/HomeSchool/bolt_docs/activeContext.md

 ## Recent Changes

+- Implemented course grouping by category feature:

+  - Created GroupedCourseList component with accordion-style UI
+  - Added color coding for different course categories
+  - Implemented expand/collapse functionality for each category
+  - Updated StudentDashboard and GuardianDashboard to use the new component
+  - Added database migration for linking courses to standard courses
+  - Implemented automatic matching of existing courses to standard courses
+  - Added fallback to "Uncategorized" for courses without a category
+  - Fixed code issues and optimized with useMemo for better performance
+  - Identified and documented a test failure in StudentDashboard (BUG-002)

 - Implemented standard course catalog feature:
   - Created standard_courses table in the database
   - Populated table with comprehensive high school course catalog